-The starter kit has a set of peripherals that showcase some of the features of the EFR32.
+The starter kit has a set of peripherals that showcase some of the features of the xGM210P.

-Be aware that most EFR32 I/O routed to peripherals are also routed to the breakout pads or the EXP header.
-This must be taken into consideration when using these.
+Note that most xGM210P I/O routed to peripherals are also routed to the breakout pads or the EXP header, which must be taken into consideration when using these.